khonsulabs/bonsaidb/crates/bonsaidb-server/README.md

 ## Feature Flags

 By default, the `full` feature is enabled.
-These features are prefixed by `server-` when being enabled from the omnibus `bonsaidb` crate.

 - `full`: Enables all the flags below,
 - `acme`: Enables automtic certificate acquisition through ACME/LetsEncrypt.